7 Advantages & disadvantages of castration in male dog

 It would be good if you accompanied by a person when picking upwho your dog also knows as a reference person.
 Alone, the transport might be difficult for you.

-- Take your dog immediately to his place of rest.
+• Take your dog to his recovery place immediately.
 It would be good if you darken the room or area.

-- If your dog is used to stay in the dog crate and there is enough space, you can leave him in the box.
+• If your dog is used to staying in the dog crate and there is enough space, you can leave him in the box.
 But leave his door open.
-So you can check easier if he is already lively enough.
+This way you can check more easily if he is already lively enough.

-- Your dog must not lick his wound.
-He might try to tug or nibble at the suture.
+• Your dog must not lick his wound.
+He may try to tug or nibble at the suture.
 Here it is best if you give him a Neck brace put it down.
 He may resist it at first and try to get rid of it.
 With a little patience he will get used to it.
 The important thing is that he can't touch his wound.

-- Until the wound is healed, you should always keep your darling watch well.
+• Until the wound has healed, you should always give your pet watch carefully.
 How is the healing process of the wound progressing?
 What is its behavior?

 Alternative to castration